 On this issue, it turns out that we seem to have been deliberately led into reasoning from a false premise from the very beginning.
-For, despite having — over the course of the first five books — repeatedly invited the reader to believe that at one time Lord Voldemort had commanded a wide following and at least some degree of public support, with HBP Ms Rowling finally made it clear that this was never the case.
-It is an illusion.
+For, despite having — over the course of the first five books — repeatedly invited the reader to believe that at one time Lord Voldemort had commanded a wide following and at least some degree of public support, with HBP Ms Rowling finally made it clear that this could never have been the case.
+It was an illusion.

-Whether this was due to a change of intention on Ms Rowling’s part, or merely awkward handling of a perception shared by most of the characters which was always intended to be revealed to be false, or sheer authorial cluelessness, I cannot say.
+Whether this was due to a change of intention on Ms Rowling’s part, or merely incompetent handling of a perception shared by most of the characters which was always intended to be revealed to be false, or whether it was a case of sheer authorial cluelessness, I cannot say.
 But the implication was certainly there in the first five books, and it was just as certainly, and conclusively refuted in the sixth.
-On the subject of Tom Riddle, in HBP Rowling sprung just as much of a reversal upon the reader as she had regarding Severus Snape.
+On the subject of Tom Riddle, in HBP Rowling sprung just as much of a reversal upon the reader as she had attempted regarding Severus Snape.

 And, as with Snape, I thought that this may not be the last such reversal that she intended to spring on us, either.

-In addition, he had commanded a number of allied groups of non-human, or “part”-human pariahs who had nothing to lose by supporting him and could be brought to think that they might have something to gain.
+In addition, he had commanded a number of allied groups of non-human, or “part”-human pariahs who had nothing to lose by supporting him and who could be sweet-talked into believing that they might have something to gain.

-Plus a lake full of animated corpses, who didn’t think anything.
+Plus a lake full of animated corpses, who didn’t believe anything.

 Consequently, a number of what I had previously believed to have been quite important factors to have to account for in the course of building a viable theory of the background issues, turn out not to have been issues at all.

-I also — misled by various of Rowling’s public statements in interviews up to the point that we are discussing here — thought that she was invoking a basic redemptive pattern.
+In common with a fairl number of others, I also — misled by various of Rowling’s public statements in interviews up to the point that we are discussing here — thought that she had been invoking a basic redemptive pattern.
 This turns out to be more likely to have been an error of interpretation on my part than a change in intention on the part of JK Rowling.
 From the issues as defined in HBP and as stated in the interviews given around the time of that book’s release, it began to look as though Rowling did not intend to “redeem” anyone or anything whatsoever.
 Not Harry Potter, not the wizarding world, and certainly not Tom Riddle.
 As, indeed, turned out to be the case.

 All of which utterly sank my Changeling Hypothesis in its original form.
 The original hypothesis was an unequivocal redemption scenario.
-It has been spun off into the essay entitled; ‘Redeeming the Potterverse’ which may be accessed farther down the sidebar.
+That version has been spun off into the essay entitled; ‘Redeeming the Potterverse’ which may be accessed in the UNhallowed collection of essays.